-A Violin Program is offered for students in Grades 3-4, which becomes optional in Grades 5-8.
+Theater is part of the curriculum for students in Grades 3-4.
+Theater becomes optional in Grades 5-8.

 Humanities are offered to students in Grades 6-8 once per week and provide students with enrichment opportunities.

 Safe Environment

 As directed by the Diocese of St. Petersburg, we have a school wide Safe Environment Curriculum for students.
 This multimedia curriculum integrates a broad variety of resources into a comprehensive student safety and awareness program.
 It is presented to the students through a cooperative effort of the classroom teacher and School Counseling Office.